 MOTION was made by the Vice-Mayor Commissioner Bond and seconded by Commissioner Vaughan to approve Ordinance No 2023-06-Public Hearing /Second Reading.
-An Ordinance of the City of Indian Rocks Beach, Florida, providing for an amendment to Section 74-63 of the Code of Ordinances pertaining to the operation of vessels within the City's coastal waters in the Gulf of Mexico; providing for the incorporation of recitals; providing for approval of an amendment to the City's Code to establish a public bathing beach area limited to manually propelled vessels only to conform to Florida's Statutes and Administrative Code; providing for an effective date.
-Roll Call Vote: Ayes: Wilson, Houseberg, Vaughan, Bond, Kennedy Nays: None The Motion carried unanimously.
+An Ordinance of the City of Indian Rocks Beach, Florida, providing for an amendment to Section 74-63 of the Code of Ordinances pertaining to the operation of vessels within the City's coastal waters in the Gulf of Mexico; providing for the incorporation of recitals; providing for approval of an amendment to the City's Code to establish a public bathing beach area limited to manually propelled vessels only to conform to Florida's Statutes and Administrative Code; providing for severability; providing for the repeal of all ordinances in conflict herewith; and providing for an effective date.

+Roll C Call Vote:

+• Wilson, Houseberg, Vaughan, Bond, Kennedy

+- ays: None

+The M lotion carried unanimously.

-- 8. WORK SESSION ITEMS.
-None. - 9.
-OTHER BUSINESS.
+8. WORK SESSION ITEMS.
 None.

-10. ADJOURNMENT.
+9. OTHER BUSINESS.
+None.

-Motion was made by Commissioner Houseberg and seconded by Commissioner Vaughan to adjourn at 9:43 p.m.
-Unanimous approval by acclamation.
+ADJOURNMENT. n was made by Commissioner Ho nan to adjourn at 9:43 p.m.
+Unani useberg and seconded by Commissioner mous approval by acclamation.

-/lak
+Date A Approved

+Attest: , , ,

+Lorin A. Kornijtschuk, City Clerk

+, - ,